GravityKit/GravityView/readme.txt

 * Fixed: Field label disappears on closing settings if the field title is empty
 * Fixed: Merge Tags available when adding a new field
 * Fixed: Issue where jQuery Cookie script wouldn't load due to `mod_security` issues.
 [Learn more here](http://docs.woothemes.com/document/jquery-cookie-fails-to-load/)
+* Fixed: Scrolling when clicking overlay to close field/widget settings
 * Tweak: If the View hasn't been configured yet, don't show embed shortcode
 * Tweak: Add version info to scripts and styles to clear caches with plugin updates